mobilome/mobilome_tools/README.md

 # Naisu_Scripts

-The scripts write for practice.
+The scripts write for daily use.